alankrantas/raspberrypi-pico-micropython-cookbook/README.md

 ## Overclocking

-The Pico has default frequency of 125 MHz but can be overclocked to **270 MHz** (which uses higher CPU voltage and might be less stable):
+The Pico has default frequency of 125 MHz but can be overclocked as high as **270 MHz** (which uses higher CPU voltage and might be less stable):

 ```python
 from machine import freq